Rhubarb Strawberry Coffee Cake

 - 1 package (10 ounces) frozen sweetened sliced strawberries, thawed

 - 1 cup cold butter

 - 1/4 cup cold butter

 - In a saucepan, combine sugar and cornstarch; stir in rhubarb and strawberries.
 Bring to a boil over medium heat; cook for 2 minutes or until thickened.
 Remove from the heat; stir in lemon juice.
 Cool.

 - In a large bowl, combine flour, sugar, baking powder and baking soda in a large bowl.
 Cut in butter until mixture is crumbly.
 In another bowl, beat the eggs, buttermilk and vanilla; stir in crumb mixture just until moistened.
-Spoon two-thirds of the batter into a greased 13-in. x 9-in. baking dish.
+Spoon two-thirds of the batter into a greased 13x9-in. baking dish.
 Spoon cooled filling over batter.
 Top with fruit mixture and remaining batter.

 - For topping, combine sugar and flour in a small bowl; cut in butter until mixture is crumbly. sprinkle over batter.
-Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean and cake is golden brown.
+Bake at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean and cake is golden brown.
 Cool on a wire rack.
-Yield: 12-15 servings.

 double the filling